 About the Author

-Globe-trotting captain and longtime instructor for Marlin University, Capt.
+Globe-trotting captain and past instructor for Marlin Expeditions, Capt.
 George Sawley is now building boats as a partner in Chittum Skiffs, a line of technical poling skiffs built in Palm City, Florida.